 Although most of the information is likely accurate, you can’t be entirely sure.
 Mistakes are always going to occur when someone is making thousands of flashcards.

 Therefore, mixing and matching with other decks might be good to ensure there aren’t any contradictions.

 You don’t need to be too cautious, though.
 If you ever find that you learned something wrong from a deck, then you can simply re-learn it in the future.
 You won’t have to do this for many cards, so it’s worth it to have blind faith and trust the deck creator.

 While it might be tempting to download half the decks that I have listed here, it is best if you stick to a couple of your favourite decks.

 Each deck contains a vast number of cards and so downloading any more than 3 is going to overwhelm you.

 For a lot of these decks, you probably don’t need any particular add-on.

-Other than the image occlusion add-on, you can get away with using vanilla Anki.
-However, I would suggest that you at least do some research and find some add-ons that can complement the way you work in Anki.
+Besides the image occlusion add-on, you can get away with using vanilla Anki.
+However, I would suggest that you at least research and find some add-ons that can complement how you work in Anki.